-Centre is conspiring to financially weaken states, alleges Telangana CM K Chandrashekar Rao
+Centre is conspiring to weaken states financially, alleges Telangana CM K Chandrashekar Rao

 Rao claimed that Telangana was losing Rs 5,000 crore each year as the state refused to implement the Union government’s “anti-farmer” electricity reforms.

+However, on February 15, Telangana Energy Minister Jagadish Reddy said that the Union government had offered to relax the limit and allow the state government to raise additional loans of Rs 25,000 crore, if it implemented the electricity reforms to install power meters on agricultural pump sets, according to the Deccan Chronicle.

+The chief minister has opposed the suggestion, saying it is a move to privatise the agriculture sector.

-“In five years, the state lost Rs 25,000 crore,” he said.
+“In five years, the state lost Rs 25,000 crore,” he said on Thursday.
 “If we want this Rs 25,000 crore, we have to install meters at the farmer’s well and collect the power charges.
 That is not our policy.”

 The chief minister also accused the Centre of introducing changes in taxes in order to deprive states of their due share, according to India Today.
 He alleged that the Union government was “squandering millions of crores of rupees” and said that its attitude had become a stumbling block for states like Telangana.

-In recent months, Rao has reached out to other Opposition parties in the country in a bid to unitedly take on the Bharatiya Janata Party-led Centre.
+In recent months, Rao has spoken to other Opposition parties in the country in a bid to unitedly take on the Bharatiya Janata Party-led Centre.
 On February 20, he met Maharashtra Chief Minister Uddhav Thackeray and said that the two leaders had made a “good start” towards fighting injustice and the misuse of laws.

 He also held meetings with Arvind Kejriwal and Pinarayi Vijayan, the chief ministers of Delhi and Kerala.